Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

   - In your app registration in the Azure portal, go to `API Permissions`
   - Click on `Add a permission`
   - Select the API you want to use.
 For example, if you're using any of our management/control plane packages (the ones whose name starts with `@azure/arm-`), you should select **Azure Service Management**.
-- Ensure that your AAD Application has enabled public authentication flows:
+- Ensure that your Microsoft Entra Application has enabled public authentication flows:
-  - Go to Azure Active Directory in the Azure portal and find your app registration.
+  - Go to Microsoft Entra ID in the Azure portal and find your app registration.
   - Navigate to the **Authentication** section.
   - Under **Advanced settings**, select **yes** on the option **Allow public client flows**.